gravitational/teleport/rfd/0089-merge-webapps.md

 - **Code scanning results / CodeQL**
   - No changes
 - **webapps-build**
+  - Instead of having this job build webassets it should ensure that it can be built.
 - **webapps-test**
   - Migrate from the webapps repository to the teleport repository
   - Only run for changes in the `/webapp` path.